 Events – Weddings

 Since the owners held the weddings for two of their children at African Relish, we have hosted numerous others.
 African Relish is available as a venue and as a full facility for catering up to 100 seated guests.
-We have a beautiful choice for an outside wedding ceremony in our gardens and courtyard or we can present alternative venues such as the larger Bergwater hangar.
+We have a beautiful choice for an outside wedding ceremony in our gardens and courtyard or we can present alternative venues.
 Our chef and team cater for both informal day or formal evening wedding feasts.
 Along with décor styling, floral arrangements, bar options we aim to make your wedding and reception wonderful, anxiety free and memorable.
 Prince Albert has both church and courthouse or the wedding party is able to bring their own minister or officiant.
 African Relish has its own accommodation and access to top end – mid range accommodation in the town, click here.

 Functions and Private Events